506b vs 506c – What Passive Investors Should Know

-However, in order to use this rule exemption, the issuer must be able to demonstrate that it took “reasonable steps” to ensure that all investors are Accredited at the time of the investment.
+However, in order to use this rule exemption, the issuer must be able to demonstrate that it took “reasonable and additional steps” to ensure the accredited investors status of all investors at the time of the investment.

 In other words, the issuer must verify that the investors are accredited.